newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/transport-insurance.md

 ---
 ### Common Types of Commercial Insurance
 - **Liability Insurance:**
-Vehicles with capacity of fewer than 12 passengers: an insurance policy with a minimum liability of $25,000.00 and a maximum liability of $100,000.00.
+**Vehicles with capacity of fewer than 12 passengers:** an insurance policy with a minimum liability of $25,000 and a maximum liability of $100,000
-Vehicles with capacity of fewer than 20 passengers: an insurance policy with a minimum liability of $25,000.00 and a maximum liability of $200,000.00.
+**Vehicles with capacity of fewer than 20 passengers:** an insurance policy with a minimum liability of $25,000 and a maximum liability of $200,000
-Vehicles with capacity of fewer than 30 passengers: an insurance policy with a minimum liability of $25,000.00 and a maximum liability of $400,000.00.
+**Vehicles with capacity of fewer than 30 passengers:** an insurance policy with a minimum liability of $25,000 and a maximum liability of $400,000
-Vehicles with capacity of more than 30 passengers: an insurance policy with a minimum liability of $25,000.00 and a maximum liability of $600,00
+**Vehicles with capacity of more than 30 passengers:** an insurance policy with a minimum liability of $25,000 and a maximum liability of $600,000
 - **Physical Damage Coverage:** Covers your truck when involved in a collision, fire, theft, or vandalism
 - **Workers' Compensation Insurance:** Find a `workers' comp insurance|workers-comp` plan if you have employees.
 The State of New Jersey requires that you obtain this insurance if you have employees or stockholders in a corporation